I Asked for the Same Blowout at 3 Different Salons—See the Final Looks

 I sat down for my appointment with Jay, a hilarious bleach-blonde stylist who immediately understood my vibe.
 As promised, I said I wanted “messy, textured waves” and nothing else.
 He took me back to get washed and quickly started on my hair.
 He waxed poetic about his time spent with celebrity stylists Jen Atkin and Harry Josh, regaling me with stories of their best advice.

 Jay worked on my hair exactly as I wanted him to: He did a quick rough dry and added a few different products to add extra muscle and grit to my fine locks.
-He cocktailed together Kérastase’s Elixir Ultime Original Oil ($59) and Oribe’s Matte Waves Texture Lotion ($62) and ran the mixture through my hair.
-(FYI: The Oribe product is truly life-changing.
+He used Kérastase’s Elixir Ultime Original Oil ($59) through my hair (FYI: The product is truly life-changing.
 I’ve been using it every day since.)
 Then, Jay smoothed the curls out with a round brush and used three different tools to give me the best waves of my life.
 He said it was a tip from Atkin herself, that no matter what a client asks for, to go the extra mile.
 In this case, that meant clamping in a few S waves with a flatiron, smoothing out my (split) ends and then going in with two different-sized curling irons.
 He made each wave unique, turning my chair around to properly style every section.
 The magic is in the variation, he explained.
 It looks most natural when the curls aren’t uniform.
 “And stay away from barrel curls,” he mused as we both laughed.
 The last thing I wanted was a prim style, and he knew that.
 I was 100% satisfied (over the moon, even) when he was finished.

 The last blowout was from the Ilias Zarbalis Salon, a chic, well-lit space in the West Village where celebrity stylist Owen Gould took care of my hair.
 I said my usual “messy, textured waves” shtick and let him do his thing while we sipped on refreshments and chatted.